kendo-labs/knockout-kendo/dataviz/StockChart.md

 liveOptions:
     - name: data
-      description: An observableArray or kendo.data.dataSource to use in the chart
+      description: Data to use in the stock chart
     - name: widget
       description: If specified, will populate an observable with a reference to the actual widget

-futurePlans: Possibly adding additional live options to observe other configuration choices and refresh the chart.
+futurePlans:
 ---

 {% include widget.html %}